coryjanowski/coryjanowski/README.md

 - 👋 Hi, I’m @coryjanowski
-- 👀 I’m interested in Python programming and QA
+- 👀 I’m interested in programming and Data Science
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 ...

 <!---
 coryjanowski/coryjanowski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.